-obj = ... # Get a proxy from somewhere...
+Ruby obj = ... # Get a proxy from somewhere... simple = SimplePrx::checkedCast(obj) if simple # Object supports the Simple interface... else # Object is not of type Simple... end

-simple = SimplePrx.checkedCast(obj)

-if simple != None:

-Object supports the Simple interface...

-else:

-Object is not of type Simple...

-'''

 Note that a checkedCast contacts the server.
-This is necessary because only the implementation of an object in the server has definite knowledge of the type of an object.
+This is necessary because only the server implementation has definite knowledge of the type of an object.
 As a result, a checkedCast may throw a ConnectTimeoutException or an ObjectNotExistException.